Web Application Penetration Testing

 Yes, we can test web applications regardless of the underlying platform or technology stack.
 This includes CMS-based sites such as WordPress and WooCommerce, e-commerce platforms like Shopify, custom-built applications in any language or framework (PHP, Python, Node.js, .NET, Ruby on Rails, etc.), and SaaS platforms built on modern stacks like React, Angular, or Vue with API backends.

-We recommend annual testing at minimum, with additional testing after major releases or breaking changes, significant feature additions, or architectural changes.
-Many organisations may benefit from continuous testing through our Pentest as a Service offering.
+Annual testing at minimum, with additional testing after major releases, significant feature additions, or architectural changes.
+Many organisations benefit from continuous testing through our Pentest as a Service offering .